A Predictive Framework for Base-n Radix Sort Optimization: Optimised Approach – SP-LSD Radix Sort

 {State after Partitioning:} The partition moves \texttt{124} to the 'sorted' region.

 {Action:} \texttt{COUNTING-SORT} runs the final round on index \texttt{A[4,4]}, the algorithm terminates after completion of this stage.

 \paragraph{Final Sorted Array}

-{ We demonstrate how SLPR sorts with the same sample input used to demonstrate BNRS, this demonstration is a poor example, reasoning is discussed further along in the note section:\\ \textbf{Input:} $A = [24, 125, 620, 124, 5]$, Base-$n$: 5, Max Value $k$: 620, Rounds Needed: $\lfloor\log_5(620)\rfloor + 1 = 4$.
+We now demonstrate how SP-LSD sorts with the same sample input used to demonstrate BNRS, this demonstration is a poor example, reasoning is discussed further along in the note section. \\